Asymptotic stability and cut-off phenomenon for the underdamped Langevin dynamics: Introduction

 \subsection{Cut-off phenomenon}

 The convergence to equilibrium for stochastic diffusion processes sometimes exhibits a brutal decrease around a cut-off time where the total-variation distance between the law of the process and its equilibrium goes from a value close to $1$ to a value close to $0$.
-This fact is known as \textit{cut-off phenomenon}.
+This fact is known as \textit{cut-off phenomenon} in some card shuffling models.